Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

         :width: 60%
         :align: center

-        :ref:`the structure of American engine calibration process - phase 2: Calibrate`

 The implementation of step 3 and steps 4 is shown in :numref:`Figure %s <my-figure_calib>`.
 Because step 2 generates matrix :math:`B` and price data :math:`y` from timesteps :math:`0` to :math:`T`.
 Step 3 processes these data in the backward direction, from timesteps :math:`T` to :math:`0`.
 Considering the amount of data, 4096*timesteps*8*sizeof(DT) and 9*timesteps*8*sizeof(DT), it is impossible to store all the data on FPGA.
 In the implementation, DDR/HBM memory is used to save these data.
 Correspondingly, DDR data read/write modules are added to the design.

 Besides, notice that since SVD is purely computing dependent, which is pretty slow in the design.
 Therefore, a template parameter UN_STEP is added to speed up the SVD calculation process.